szilard/benchm-ml/README.md

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-It is also more accurate than R/Python, and the AUC plot looks almost too good (maybe require more investigation, such as if this is due to the choice of the defaults for the hyper-parameters, so one should do a grid-search like experiment for R/Python/H2O possibly with cross-validation).
+It is also more accurate than R/Python, and the AUC plot looks almost too good (maybe this requires more investigation, such as if this is due to the choice of the defaults for the hyper-parameters - so one should do a grid-search like experiment for R/Python/H2O possibly with cross-validation).

-[Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M.
+[Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M disappointingly (for a "big data" system).
 Also, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
 Finally, the reason for the very poor predictive accuracy is that Spark's decision trees are